 The individual functions and calls that make up a transaction are called segments.
-For example external service calls and database calls are segments, and both have their own UI pages in New Relic APM.
+For example external service calls and database calls are segments, and both have their own UI pages in APM.

 The APM Transactions page displays aggregate transaction segment data.

 - To add segments to a transaction, use custom instrumentation.

 - To see the segments of a specific transaction, use transaction traces.

 For supported frameworks, transaction names can come from various sources, such as the name given to the transaction by the framework, function names detected during the transaction, or a web request's URL.